MarioStanke/plant-landmarks/README.md

 # Convolutional neural network to distinguish *Diphasiastrum* taxa and to predict landmarks.

-This file explains in which order the Jupyter Lab files need to be executed and how.
+This file explains in which order the JupyterLab files need to be executed and how.

 At first, JupyterLab needs to be installed as well as the programming language Python.